-We steadily internationalised and diversified our operations and development.
+We steadily internationalised and diversified our operation and development.
 We further improved the distribution of our global services networks, and enhanced our core market penetration rates and local operations.
-In 2014, Industrial and Commercial Bank of China (New Zealand) Limited, Kuwait branch, Riyadh branch and London branch officially started business and our Yangon branch and Mexico subsidiary have obtained regulatory approval.
-As the share acquisition of ICBC Standard Bank Plc obtained regulatory approval, we became the first PRC-funded bank to acquire an institution engaging in transactions in the commodity, capital and monetary market overseas.
-We currently hold 92.8169% shares of Tekstilbank.
+In 2014, Industrial and Commercial Bank of China (New Zealand) Limited, Kuwait branch, Riyadh branch and London branch officially started business, and our Yangon branch and Mexico subsidiary have obtained regulatory approval.
+As the share acquisition of Standard Bank Plc obtained regulatory approval, we became the first PRC-funded bank to acquire an institution engaging in transactions in the commodity, capital and monetary market overseas.
+We hold 92.8169% shares of Tekstilbank as at 31 December 2015.
 ICBC Credit Suisse Asset Management increased its size of funds under management, achieving balanced growth in both size and profit.
 ICBC Leasing solidified its leading position in the industry.
 ICBC-AXA seized the market development opportunity in life insurance, improving its profitability.
-ICBC International through its licensed subsidiaries proactively promoted large-sized transnational companies and domestic enterprise listings in Hong Kong, further stabilising its profit structure.
+ICBC International proactively promoted large-sized transnational companies and domestic enterprise listings in Hong Kong, further stabilising its profit structure.

-As at 30 June 2017, we had 16,616 domestic institutions and 419 overseas institutions in 42 countries and regions and indirectly covered 20 African countries through our equity participation in Standard Bank Group Limited.
-We also established correspondent relationships with 1,519 overseas banks in 143 countries and regions, with a service network covering Asia, Africa, Latin America, Europe, North America and Australia, including major international financial centres.
-We maintained 127 institutions in 18 countries and regions along the "Belt and Road" as at 30 June 2017.
+As at 31 December 2015, we had 17,094 domestic institutions and 404 overseas institutions in 42 countries and regions and indirectly covered 20 African countries through our equity participation in Standard Bank Group Limited.
+We also established correspondent relationships with 1,611 overseas banks in 147 countries and regions, with a service network covering Asia, Africa, Latin America, Europe, North America and Australia, including major international financial centres.
 We have strengthened our network by adjusting the geographical allocation of our branch network and upgrading outlets.

-Major Indicators for our Overseas Institutions
+Major Indicators for Our Overseas Institutions